INSECT TREE CARE SERVICES

 Elm Leaf Beetle Treatment

-The most effective way to control the elm leaf beetle is by using Criterion or Safari.
+The most effective way to control the elm leaf beetle is by using Criterion or Safari tree care services.
 These systemic insecticides can be applied to the soil, and they will move into the leaves where the elm leaf beetles feed.

 Emerald Ash Borer